SiaFoundation/siad/modules/renter/siafile/README.md

 beginning of the header.

 ### Host Public Key Table
-Contrary to the metadata, the host public key table uses the [Sia Binary Encoding](./../../../doc/Encoding.md) and is written to the end of the header.
+The host public key table uses the [Sia Binary Encoding](./../../../doc/Encoding.md) and is written to the end of the header.
 As the table grows, it will grow towards the front of the header while the metadata grows towards the end.
-Should metadata and host public key table every overlap, a new page will be allocated for the header.
+Should metadata and host public key table ever overlap, a new page will be allocated for the header.
 The host public key table is a table of all the hosts that contain pieces of the corresponding SiaFile.